 - In the commune of Biertan you will find one of the largest fortified churches in the historical region of Transylvania.

 - Not very far from the Corvin Castle, you will find the city of Deva which also has an older fortress built on the top of a former volcano.
 The fortress can be found close to the entrance into the city from Arad.
-You can actually take the funicular up to the Deva fortress.
+You can actually take the elevated lift up to the Deva fortress.

 - Finally I will add the old traditional Transylvanian village of Viscri with its fortified church.